Elasticsearch

 Basic

-Use Basic authentication for Elasticsearch clusters outside of Amazon Elasticsearch Service.
+Use Basic authentication for Elasticsearch clusters outside of Amazon OpenSearch Service.
 With Basic authentication, the stage passes the Elasticsearch user name and password.

 AWS Signature V4

-Use AWS Signature V4 authentication for Elasticsearch clusters within Amazon Elasticsearch Service.
+Use AWS Signature V4 authentication for Elasticsearch clusters within Amazon OpenSearch Service.
 The stage must sign HTTP requests with Amazon Web Services credentials.
-For details, see the Amazon Elasticsearch Service documentation.
+For details, see the Amazon OpenSearch Service documentation.
 Use one of the following methods to sign with AWS credentials:

 Instance profile